 - Capital Required to Start - When you build a brand, all costs must be factored into your business plan.
 Product sourcing and inventory, branding, packaging, images, website, social platforms, and shipping are just a few areas you will need to consider to build your brand adequately.
 All of these factors combined can mean you need substantial capital to launch.
 (Several years ago, less money was indeed required to start.
 But, as the marketplace shifts to recognized brands, it’s safe to say having more capital to start is beneficial.)

 - Inventory Challenges - Especially in 2021, where Amazon has restricted inventory for many sellers, big and small, keeping your products in stock can have a direct impact on your bottom line, but also your ranking on Amazon.

-- Product Sourcing & Manufacturing Issues - Finding products that aren’t saturated can be challenging in and of itself.
+- Product Sourcing and Manufacturing Issues - Finding products that aren’t saturated can be challenging in and of itself.
 Notwithstanding that, working with reliable manufacturing facilities can be one of the biggest challenges private label sellers face.

 - Building Brand Awareness - Building a brand requires daily action to keep the momentum of your brand going.
-Considerations to off Amazon marketing, leveraging social platforms, and influencing are required as a brand scales on any platform.
+Considerations to off-Amazon marketing, leveraging social platforms, and influencing are required as a brand scales on any platform.

 Wholesaling means buying products in bulk at wholesale pricing and selling those same products at retail prices.

 - Retail Markups of 30-50 percent- Markups like this can lead to a sizeable profit outcome and sound business structure.

 - Existing Customer Base & Brand Awareness - Customers already have an existing awareness of already branded products, and therefore you won’t need to spend time developing brand trust or authority.